okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-import-existing-resources/main/index.md

     }
     ```

-1. Trim the generated code to **omit** optional fields using the Terraform provider defaults.
+1. Delete optional fields that are set to the Terraform provider defaults.

 1. Change fields that use a raw ID to reference another object to increase maintainability.
 Set them to the name of the desired object.